SmartInfrastructures/keystone/doc/source/index.rst

 Welcome to Keystone, the OpenStack Identity Service!
 ====================================================

+.. note:: Experimental Branch

+    This is an experimental branch to explore some simple federation protocols.

+    See the documentation at :ref:`simplefederation-label`.

 Keystone is an OpenStack project that provides Identity, Token, Catalog and Policy services for use specifically by projects in the OpenStack family.
 It implements `OpenStack's Identity API`_.